-Once of the basic topic in learning Linux or Unix is umask value.
-UMASK is user file/directory permission mask value and is 4 digit octal value!
-Whenever user creates a file or directory kernel grants it some by default permissions.
+One of the basic topics in learning Linux or Unix is umask value.
+UMASK is a user file/directory permission mask value and is 4 digits octal value!
+Whenever a user creates a file or directory kernel grants it some by default permissions.
 Those are base permissions.
-For file its 666 (i.e. rw-rw-rw) means read, write to all (owner, group, others) and for directory its 777 (i.e. rwxrwxrwx) means read, write, execute to all.
+For file, it’s 666 (i.e. rw-rw-rw) means read, write to all (owner, group, others), and for directory its 777 (i.e. rwxrwxrwx) means read, write, execute to all.

 Here user mask plays its role.
-User permission mask is the octal value which is used to determine file/directory permission when they are created by user.
+The user permission mask is the octal value that is used to determine file/directory permission when they are created by the user.
 Umask value subtracted bitwise from base permissions and final permission is determined for newly created files and directories.

 How to calculate umask?

 For example, if umask value is 0022 then newly created files will have permission 0666-0022=0644 (i.e. rw-r–r–) means read to all and write to the owner only.
 There are plenty of combinations can be used depending on your requirement.
 You can refer below calculation table for determining your expected umask value:

 |umask value (Bit from left to right)||For whom||File base permission||Directory base permission|

 So, you need to decide which final permission you want on newly created file and directories.
 Once that is finalized you can have reverse calculation with 666 & 777 and decide your umask value.